savonet/liquidsoap-daemon/README.md

 Run liquidsoap as daemon!

-This script sets your system to run your liquidsoap scripts.
+This script configures your system to run your liquidsoap script, automatically and in the background.
 It currently supports the following init systems:
 * `Systemd` (modern Linux; Debian 8 or later, Ubuntu 15.04 or later, recent versions of Fedora, Arch Linux, etc)
 * `Initd` (older Linux; Debian before 8, Ubuntu before 15.04)
 * `Launchd` (MacOS)

-It works as follows:
+To use the script:

-* You place the script to run as daemon here: `<user home>/liquidsoap-daemon/main.liq`
+* Place the script to run as daemon at `<user home>/liquidsoap-daemon/main.liq`
-* You run `daemonize-liquidsoap.sh` with the same user
+* Run `daemonize-liquidsoap.sh` with the same user

 That's it!